RobbieJennings/nix-config/docs/nixos-options.md

-Whether to enable enables grub bootloader\.
+Whether to enable grub bootloader\.